DaveGee/datadog-cpu/readme.md

 - [x] Display events (load + recovery) -> pass recent alerts to the chart
 - [x] Display the current load in a separate component (isolate polling?)
 - [x] Add a simulation button to work on the UI
-- [ ] Alert each time there's a detected change (desktop alert? other?)
+- [x] Notifiation each time there's a detected change
-- [ ] Add a loading indicator for when is the next update (10s) indicating how old is the update
 - [x] Show if there's an active alert, and since when
 - [ ] Show event history (timeline)
 - [ ] Show bar chart of events for a typical day
 - [x] Make it a bit more beautiful

-### Misc
+### Bonus

-- No types (TS would be nice) to test for robustness.
-Did not add tests for JS objects
-- Trusting that the API returns what it says.
-Not handling API errors, timeouts, or data misalignments
+- [ ] Make the backend "remember" load as long as it's on (no persistence, but in-memory cache)

 ## Architecture & UX